bryancshepherd/dstemplate/README.md

 - Follow the prompts.
 This will create a project folder in the current directory.

 **Step 4 - Environment Management**
-- Run `pip install -r requirements.txt` to make sure that all dependencies are included.
+- Run `pip install -r requirements.txt` to install current versions of basic dependencies like pandas and Flask.

 Project Organization